Financial-Times/n-ui/FEATURE_OVERVIEW.md

 ### With app shell (dev build)
 Same as above except

 - Additional entry points for all n-ui JS files added to webpack config
- - paths are adjusted so these locally built assets are used in the page
+- Paths are adjusted so these locally built assets are used in the page